StephanArnas/Blog_MAUI_ComponentLibrary/README.md

 # How to implement Custom Design System Controls in MAUI

+Did you ever consider building your own custom design system controls in MAUI?

 ## But Why ?

-Let’s consider an example: I’m part of a young startup focused on .NET development.
+Let’s consider an example: I’m part of a company focused on .NET development.
 We have a limited budget and a tight timeline to ship our product.

 If you decide to use a third-party library, consider the following points: licensing, the presence of experienced contributors, compatibility with the latest .NET versions, bug fix support and platform support.